priscilla-abena-aboagye/cat-photo-app/README.md

 ## Cat Phot App

-This project was done with the help of FreeCodeCamp and then i modified ot to be my own
+This project was done with the help of FreeCodeCamp and then I modified it to be my own
 ----------

 ## Features